Faculty/Resident Development Initiatives Grant (FRDIG)

 Important Dates:

-June 15, 2023: Applications are open for Letter of Intent
+September 12, 2025: Applications are open for Letter of Intent (Link will be provided in September 2025)

 The following applicants are eligible: